amanshukla0903/ansible-role-zimbra10-multi/README.md

-# ansible-roles-zimbra-multi
+# ansible-role-zimbra10-multi
-This repository will help you to install zimbra 10 Multiserver on Ubuntu 20.04 by using Ansible roles
+This repository will help you to install Zimbra 10 Multiserver on Ubuntu 20.04 by using Ansible roles